 Status – Ducts Located in Conditioned Space Performance Credit: This field is automatically filled based on the information given on the CF1R.
 If “True” appears here, it means that this credit was taken in the performance calculations, is required for compliance and must be field verified.

 Status – All Ducts Located Entirely in Directly Conditioned Space R-Value Exception: This field is automatically filled based on the information given on the CF1R.
 If “True” appears here, it means that this credit was taken in the performance calculations, is required for compliance and must be field verified.

+Status – Ducts Located in Wall Cavities R-Value Exception – This field is automatically filled based on the information given on the CF1R.
+If “True” appears here, it means that portions of the duct system are located in wall cavities and are allowed to be installed with insulation less than the minimum R-Value.

+Status – Portions of Exposed Ducts in Directly Conditioned Space R-Value Exception – This field is automatically filled based on the information given on the CF1R.
+If “True” appears here, it means that portions of the duct system are located in directly conditioned space and are allowed to be installed with insulation less than the minimum R-Value.

 Section B. 12 Linear Feet or Less of Duct Located Outside of Conditioned Space